TFFHRTP/issue-tracker/README.md

 ## Reporting issues

 Please report issues in the [issue tracker](https://github.com/TFFHRTP/issue-tracker/issues).
+Please file all privacy requests in the [issue tracker](https://github.com/TFFHRTP/issue-tracker/issues), and data will be deleted will be deleted within 90 days.

 ## Contributing